dfsp-spirit/neuroformats-rs/README.md

 ## Installation

 This is work in progress, come back another day.
+It will be available on [crates.io](https://crates.io) once a first version is ready.

 ## Features